RohanBurad/Python-Programming/README.md

 # Basics-Of-Python
 Here are the basic practicals
-Which introduce us to the python that how python works as a coding language **Topics Covered :**
+Which introduce us to the python that how python works as a coding language , why it is easy to learn and code and the working of basic syntax

+**Topics Covered :**

+1) Basic Python Syntax & OOP Concept

-List
+2) List

-Tuples
-Sets
+3) Tuple

+4) Set

-Dictionary
+5) Dictionary

-Functions.
+6) Class and Functions

-We will have basic programs which cover this topics !!
+We will see basic programs which cover the entire topics and their methods

-I hope you get a knowledge about this topics in with these examples
+I hope you get a knowledge about the basic of python..